JustinTulloss/caffeinated-simpleton/_posts/2013-01-13-disqus-over-https.markdown

 ---
 layout: post
+category: Development
 ---

 I re-enabled [Disqus][1] on this site this morning.
-It went relatively smoothly with a nifty little tool to follow the redirects I set up in my last post and migrate the old comments over.
+It went relatively smoothly with a nifty little tool to follow the redirects I set up [in my last pos][4] and migrate the old comments over.

 However, I'm running this over SSL because everything should be run over SSL and especially blog comment systems that have your logged in user state to